bettersg/call-home/infra/README.md

 ### Using Terraform

-Make sure you have the appropriate environment variables set using `source .env.[environment]` from the root folder.

 Run `make init` to set up terraform using the remote state hosted on GCS.

 In `staging/` or `production/`, configure your database username and password in `secret.tfvars`.